The best smart switches and dimmers: The foundation of your smart home

 The prices of smart switches and dimmers have come down a lot in the past year or two, although the fanciest and most powerful examples remain expensive.
 You’ll encounter products from familiar names such as Leviton and Lutron, as well as a host of newcomers to this space, including Noon and Hogar.
-In most cases, replacing a dumb switch with a smart one is a relatively simple DIY project, but there’s no shame in hiring an electrician to do the job if you don’t feel comfortable dealing with high voltage (and a few products are available only from professional installers).
+In most cases, replacing a dumb switch with a smart one is a relatively simple DIY project; but again, there’s no shame in hiring an electrician to do the job.

 Here are our top picks in smart dimmers, followed by a guide to the features and terminology you’ll encounter when you shop for one.
 You can also go straight to a list of our most recent smart-switch reviews.